sportsdunia logo

 BCCI (Image Credits: BCCI Official X Account/@BCCI)

 A must for the growth and sustainability of the sport, be on both domestic & international levels at the current rate of the BCCI.
 Apart from the IPL, the BCCI benefits from a significant share of the International Cricket Council's (ICC) earnings.
 Between 2023 and 2027, the BCCI is expected to collect 38.5% of the ICC's annual income, or more than $1.15 billion.
-The 2023 IPL season generated ₹8,744 crore in media rights money for the BCCI, a 131% increase from the previous year.
+The rise in the BCCI net worth 2025 is mainly because of the huge earnings from the IPL.

 What Are The Ways That A Cricket Board Earns Money?